Venture Capital

 Last Updated:

-Are you an aspiring first-time fund manager interested in setting up a VC firm and raising a fund?
-Do you think you have the insight and skills to find promising early-stage companies and achieve a “venture rate of return” of at least 3X?
 Then, you’ll first need to establish a management company responsible for managing the VC firm’s operations before raising capital for your VC fund and beginning to write checks.

 Before diving in, let’s agree on a definition of a VC fund.
 Venture capital is a subset of private equity where a pooled investment fund raises capital from multiple investors (limited partners) to source investment opportunities in private early-stage startup companies with high growth potential in exchange for equity in the company.
-The goal is to make a profit for investors when the company exists through an IPO, merger, or acquisition.
+The goal of a VC investment is to make a profit for investors when the company exists through an IPO, merger, or acquisition.

 Venture capitalists or general partners (GPs) are invested in the fund and typically play active roles in their portfolio companies, serving on boards, providing strategic advice, making introductions, and helping obtain additional financing.